 -Celeb hair colorist Amber Maynard

-As for the color choice, it was all about experimenting away from the usual, with Maynard adding, "She's been platinum blonde before, she's been brown before, we wanted to do something slightly different than what we've done on her in the past."
+As for the colour choice, it was all about experimenting away from the usual, with Maynard adding, "She's been platinum blonde before, she's been brown before, we wanted to do something slightly different than what we've done on her in the past."

-According to her colorist of seven years, Lovato was so prepared for this transformation that she picked out Pinterest photos beforehand for inspiration.
+According to her colourist of seven years, Lovato was so prepared for this transformation that she picked out Pinterest photos beforehand for inspiration.
 But it's one internet photo that really tapped her interest, Maynard reveals.
 "Someone FaceTuned her image with someone else's hair and it kind of gave her an idea of what she wanted to do," she says.

-Want to try the color on for size?
+Want to try the colour on for size?
 While most of us aren't going to find a selfie with a new 'do on Pinterest (ahem, unless you put it there) we can all prep in advance another way.
 "If you know you're going to go light, you want to give your hair a break beforehand," Maynard says.
-That means laying off all color for weeks before, avoiding hot tools, and masking regularly to get your hair as healthy as you can.
+That means laying off all colour for weeks before, avoiding hot tools, and masking regularly to get your hair as healthy as you can.
 And like Lovato, it's also good to make sure you think long and hard about making the change — whether from a European tour or the comfort of your own couch.